anxdpanic/plugin.video.twitch/README.md

 python-twitch
 ==================

-python-twitch is an python module for simple interaction with twitch.tv
+python-twitch is an python3 module for simple interaction with twitch.tv

 ----------------